Blog

 Single Nucleotide Polymorphisms (SNPs) are single-base changes in the DNA sequence, and they occur frequently throughout the genome.
 These variations make SNPs ideal molecular markers for identifying genetic differences between individuals or populations.
 Due to their abundance and distribution, SNPs are used in a wide range of genetic studies, including:

-• Genetic diversity analysis
+• Genetic diversity analysis for aquaculture species, livestock herds, and crop germplasm

-• Quantitative trait loci (QTL) identification
+• Quantitative trait loci (QTL) identification for disease resistance and yield in plants and animals

-• Genome-Wide Association Studies (GWAS)
+• Genome-Wide Association Studies (GWAS) in human and veterinary life sciences

-• Marker-Assisted Selection (MAS)
+• Marker-Assisted Selection (MAS) in breeding programmes across plant and animal sectors

-• Genomic selection in breeding programs
+• Genomic selection in high-value breeding pipelines, from salmon to strawberries

 Why Assay Design Matters